DigiAIWorld/Price_Prediction_for_Electric_Vehicles/README.md

 ## The various car manufacturers
 ![image](https://user-images.githubusercontent.com/43418706/236497492-cc460735-af95-41c0-87a3-faac201793c2.png)

-We can see that Audi and Tesla have the most types of electric vehicles
+We can see that Audi and Tesla have the most types of electric vehicles.

 ### Audi